ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Therefore, contrary to popular belief, it is more advantageous to the guest to switch doors confirming the theoretical result.

-## Integration using Monte Carlo simulations
+## Integration Using Monte Carlo Simulations

 ---